felipedelosh/TikTokVisualDijkstra/readme.md

 ## :play_or_pause_button:How to execute a project

-Double click
+Double click in "main.py"

 ## :hammer_and_wrench:Tech.

-- code programing
+- Python
-- framework
+- Tkinter

 ## :warning:Warning.

-- limitations.
+- Develop in windows.

 ## Autor